 - SALTING: Meat, fish, veggies

-- JELLYING: Cooking fruit and sometimes nuts in sugar is the most common, however this method can also refer to cooking something in other materials, like bone stock gelatin, agar or arrowroot flour, that solidify to form a gel.
+- JELLYING: Cooking fruit and sometimes nuts in sugar are the most common references to jellying, however, this method can also refer to cooking something in other materials, like bone stock gelatin, agar or arrowroot flour, that solidifies to form a gel.
 Potted meats in aspic (a gel made from gelatin and clarified meat broth) were a common way of serving meat off-cuts in the UK until the 1950s.
 Many jugged meats are also jellied.
 I’ll have to do a lot more research before I give those a try. 😉

 With access to modern machines, devices, special packaging and more, our options seem limitless.
 I can only imagine what my ancestors might think if they saw me dare to complain about preserving food now.
-With as grateful heart as I can muster, I’ve been preserving food on my own for just about 10 years now.
+With a very grateful heart, I’ve been preserving food on my own for just about 10 years now.
 Some of my current favorite preservation techniques are: